Quantcast

 How Much Peanut Butter is Too Much?

 The amount you should give them daily also depends on their size.
+According to PetMD’s feeding guide, portion size should always be adjusted by weight and activity level.

 Small dogs should be limited to a half-teaspoon of peanut butter a day.
 At most, you can feed them peanut butter twice a day, but you should avoid making the consumption a daily habit.